boraseoksoon/Throttler/README.md

 <br>

 ## Why made?
-Is it only me who always realized later on iOS I did not validate continuous and repeated input of users (who rapidly bash buttons like tap tap tap, click click click really in a 10 times in a row in few seconds) requesting pretty heavy HTTP request or some resource consuming task? and QA told me please it needs to be controlled on front-end in the first place.
+Is it only me who always realized later on iOS I did not validate continuous and repeated input of users (who rapidly bash buttons like tap tap tap, click click click really in a 10 times in a row in few seconds) requesting pretty heavy HTTP request or some resource consuming task? and QA told me please it needs to be controlled on front-end in the first place.<br>
-After that, I always repeatedly used to implement this task using DispatchWorkItem or Combine, Timer with isUserInteractionEnabled flags or even worse , UIApplication.shared.beginIgnoringInteractionEvents() UIApplication.shared.endIgnoringInteractionEvents() things like that... ( I know it should be only used when you have really no time under serious pressure) Again, this time while doing my own project, I met this issue again.
+After that, I always repeatedly used to implement this task using DispatchWorkItem or Combine, Timer with isUserInteractionEnabled flags or <br> even worse, UIApplication.shared.beginIgnoringInteractionEvents() <br>UIApplication.shared.endIgnoringInteractionEvents() things like that... ( I know it should be only used when you have really no time under serious pressure)<br>

+Again, this time while doing my own project, I met this issue again.<br>

 So, I made up mind to build my own yesterday.